 Optotune’s LSR series of transmissive laser speckle reducers allows significant speckle reduction in laser systems.
 Local interferences are removed by dynamically diffusing the coherent beam.
-Optotune’s laser speckle reducers are essentially moving diffusers with a unique method of actuation.
+Optotune’s LSRs are essentially moving diffusers with a unique method of actuation.
 Two innovative technologies are offered, each with its own advantages.

 Optotune was the first to commercialize electro-active polymers (EAPs) in the field of optics.
 The basis of this approach is a thin, elastic membrane that carries a lightweight diffuser in its center and four electrodes surrounding it.
 Actuated at a 90° phase shift, the electrodes induce a circular oscillation of the diffuser in x- and y-direction.
 The ultra-compact form factor, minimal weight and the absence of noise and vibrations make this technology particularly attractive for hand-held devices.

 Launched in 2016, the reluctance force LSR is particularly suitable for applications that require large format glass diffusers.
 The basis of this approach is a single thin steel structure that is brought into resonance by pulsing an actuating coil with current, which generates a strong reluctance force.
 Thanks to a high q-factor large amplitudes in the range of 800um are achieved at low power consumption even for heavy glass diffusers.

 Optotune’s laser speckle reducer is the ideal choice for application in laser projection displays, beam homogenizers, metrology, microscopy, interferometry and lithography.

 Optotune’s laser speckle reducers can be tailored to your specific demands in terms of size, oscillation frequency or transmission range – contact Pacer for details.